MicrosoftDocs/Managed-Desktop/managed-desktop/references/windows-11-policy-settings.md

 - Supported on: At least Windows 10
 - Setting value: -

-Use this policy setting to configure Windows Hello for Business to use Azure AD Kerberos for on-premises authentication.
+Use this policy setting to configure Windows Hello for Business to use Microsoft Entra Kerberos for on-premises authentication.

 - If you turn this policy setting, Windows Hello for Business uses a Kerberos ticket retrieved from authenticating to Azure for on-premises authentication.
 - If you turn off or don't configure this policy setting, Windows Hello for Business uses a key or certificate (depending on other policy settings) for on-premises authentication.